orkhanahmadov/laravel-goldenpay/README.md

 * `auth_key` - Defines Goldenpay "auth key", defaults to `.env` variable
 * `merchant_name` - Defines Goldenpay "merchant name", defaults to `.env` variable
 * `table_name` - Defines name for Goldenpay payments database table.
 Default: "goldenpay_payments"
-* `encrypt_card_numbers` - Defines if "card_number" field needs to be automatically encrypted // todo: warning
+* `encrypt_card_numbers` - Defines if "card_number" field needs to be automatically encrypted
 when when creating payments, getting payment results.
 Default is `true`, change to `false` if you want to disable automatic encryption.
 Recommended to leave it `true` for extra layer of security.
+**Warning!** If you already have records in Payments table changing this value will break encryption/decryption.
+Old values won't be encrypted/decrypted automatically, you need to do it manually.
 * `payment_events` - Payment events related settings
     * `enabled` - Defines if payment events are enabled.
 Set to `false` to disable all payment events
     * `checked` - "Payment checked" event class.
 By default uses `Orkhanahmadov\LaravelGoldenpay\Events\PaymentCreatedEvent` class